shoummashams/proj1/ANSWERS.md

 # Q0: Why is this error being thrown?
+The Pokemon model has not been created yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *